waddington/project-ideas/README.md

 * Small screen that displays daily chores list
 * Something with Django
 * Something with Redis
+* Something with AMCharts
+* A voting system that uses a blockchain to store the votes
+* A CNN to recognise plants but just use Google Images or something for training data

 * Explore NN compression
 * Explore NN's incorporating salience